OpticalWaveGauging/OpticalWaveGauging_DNN/README.md

 ## About

-Data and code to implement Buscombe et al (2019) optical wave gauging (OWG) using deep neural networks, detailed in the paper:
+Data and code to implement optical wave gauging (OWG) using deep neural networks, detailed in the paper Buscombe et al (2019):

-> Buscombe, Carini, Harrison, Chickadel, and Warrick (in review) Optical wave gauging with deep neural networks.
-Submitted to Coastal Engineering
+> Buscombe, Carini, Harrison, Chickadel, and Warrick (2019) Optical wave gauging using deep neural networks.
+Coastal Engineering  https://doi.org/10.1016/j.coastaleng.2019.103593

 Software and data for training deep convolutional neural network models to estimate wave height and wave period from surf zone imagery

-This software was tested on Windows 10 and Ubuntu Linux with python 3.6, tensorflow 1.11.0 and keras 2.2.4.
+This software was tested on Windows 10 and Ubuntu Linux with python 3.7, tensorflow 2.
 This software was written by Dr Daniel Buscombe at Northern Arizona University, 2018-2019.

 THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
 IF YOU ENCOUNTER A PROBLEM/BUG OR HAVE A QUESTION OR SUGGESTION, PLEASE USE THE "ISSUES" TAB ON GITHUB.
 OTHERWISE, THIS SOFTWARE IS UNSUPPORTED.